Khushahal-V/YT-Music-Teardown/README.md

 Show a small tag next to the track title whenever version metadata is available — "Remix," "Live," "Radio Edit," that kind of thing — so you can tell versions apart without tapping into each one.

 The catch is this depends on whether that version info even exists in the backend already.
 If it does and it's just not being shown, this is a simple display fix.
-If it doesn't exist yet for a lot of tracks, someone has to go add that metadata at the content/catalog level first, which is a bigger, slower fix involving whoever manages content tagging, not just design or engineering.
-I think it's worth saying that upfront rather than pretending it's a five-minute change.
+If it doesn't exist for a lot of tracks yet, someone has to go add that metadata at the content/catalog level first, which is a bigger, slower fix involving whoever manages content tagging, not just design or engineering.
+Worth saying that upfront rather than pretending it's a five-minute change.

 There's also a smaller trade-off worth naming: if every version gets its own visible tag, search results could get more cluttered, not less.
 So I'd default to showing the most-played version first, with other versions tucked behind something like "see other versions" instead of listing all of them flat.